 The ruse didn’t last long.
 Soon Rey was tied-up, taken away from the rest and locked in a hut.
 Alone in the dark, he reached the conclusion that if he hung around, he would be murdered; a poor local guide is not worth much political currency.

-He got there to find that his fellow guide and five hostages had been deemed politically unimportant enough to be released.
+To his astonishment, he got there only to discover that he was late – a fellow guide and five hostages had been deemed politically unimportant enough to be released.
 Having taken the direct route back to town, they had already raised the alarm.
-Any relief Rey felt at their safe return was quickly extinguished when he was handed over to the notoriously brutal paramilitaries for questioning.
+Any relief Rey felt at their safe return was quickly extinguished when he was handed over to notoriously brutal paramilitaries for questioning.
 How was it he had escaped alone?
 Why hadn’t he hung around?
 Why didn’t he have any tourists with him?

 These days, Rey is asked to tell the story so many times, he couldn’t forget it even if he wanted it to.
 And I get the impression he really wishes he could.
 At one point on the trip, a man with a machete walked past our hut and didn’t answer Rey’s first four or five calls to get his attention.
 Our guide sat bolt upright, trying to get a better look, on the brink of panic, until the man popped his head in the door and offered a casual “hola”.